I earned my first M.A. in English Education in California,

 I married Lourdes Enojo Mason in June 2000:

-All text and photos on this site were taken by
+All text and most photos on this site are my

 Mason.
 Please do not copy them for other